-You can create a single Fruit Intake Booking for each block from which you expect to receive fruit.
-Ideally these should be created ahead of time as part of your general vintage planning.
 A booking groups related parcels of fruit together and can be used across multiple deliveries.
-For example, if you are expecting to receive fruit in more than one delivery from the same block, you would use the same Booking for each delivery.
-If you are expecting deliveries from more than one block, you would create a Booking for each.
+For example, if you’re expecting to receive fruit in more than one delivery from the same block, you would use the same booking for each delivery.
+If you’re expecting deliveries from more than one block, you’d create a booking for each.

-This allows you to record quality information about the fruit and any additional notes you require.
+The Quality/Notes tab lets you record quality information about the fruit along with any additional notes you require.

-Click Now+Save to save the booking.
-Upon saving the new booking a booking receipt will print that is designed to be sent to the grower or owner of the fruit.
-It has all the details about the booking.
-We advise that you ask the grower to ensure a copy of the booking receipt arrives back at your winery with the fruit.
-The barcode on the receipt can be scanned at the scale to quickly locate the booking in the system.
+After you save the booking, a new booking receipt is printed that’s designed to be sent to the grower or owner of the fruit.
+We recommend that you ask the grower to ensure that a copy of the booking receipt is sent to your winery with the fruit.
+You can scan the receipt’s barcode at the scale to quickly locate the booking in the system.

 Copying a Fruit Booking

 You can create a new booking using similar details to a previously added booking.
 To copy a booking from the Fruit Intake Console:

 - Click the down arrow beside the fruit intake that you’d like to copy.

 - Edit the booking’s details as needed.

 To receive fruit from a booking, click Arrive beside the booking.